cuijiyao01/docker-k8s-training/kubernetes/exercise_09_helm_basics.md

 wget -O helm.tar.gz https://storage.googleapis.com/kubernetes-helm/helm-v2.9.1-linux-amd64.tar.gz
 tar -xzf helm.tar.gz
 ```
-Next locate the `helm` binary in the extracted folder and move it to a directory in your `PATH`:
+Next locate the `helm` binary in the extracted folder and move it to a directory in your `PATH`.
+Run as user root or with sudo:

-Run as user root or with sudo: `mv linux-amd64/helm /usr/local/bin/helm`
+`mv linux-amd64/helm /usr/local/bin/helm`

-Change the permissions of the binary accordingly that also the `vagrant` user can run it:
+Change the permissions of the binary accordingly that also the `vagrant` user can run it.
+Run as user root or with sudo:

-Run as user root or with sudo: `chmod +x /usr/local/bin/helm`
+`chmod +x /usr/local/bin/helm`

 ## Step 1: initialize helm
 The helm client uses the information stored in .kube/config to talk to the kubernetes cluster.
 But before you set up the tiller-server, you need to specify the namespace to be used.
 Otherwise, everyone will deploy their tiller-server into the kube-system namespace resulting in an overwrite of what was there before.